Transitional justice: Future agenda

-Critical Challenges
+Challenges

 The effectiveness of transitional justice is difficult to measure.
 The unique challenges any given country or region faces should be evaluated carefully.
 To avoid causing disappointment amongst victims, the state should ensure that the public is well-informed about the goals and limits of a set of actions.
-Transitional justice mechanisms will have to align with targeted goals.

 Sikkink and Walling's comparison of human rights conditions before and after trials in Latin American countries with two or more trial years showed that eleven of the fourteen countries had better Political Terror Scale (PTS) ratings after trials.
 Latin American countries that had both a truth commission and human rights trials improved more on their PTS ratings than countries that only had trials.
 These statistics indicate that transitional justice mechanisms are associated with countries' improving their human rights practices.

 The World Bank's "2011 World Development Report on Conflict, Security, and Development" links transitional justice to security and development.
 It explores how countries can avoid cycles of violence and argues that transitional justice is one of the "signaling mechanisms" that governments can use to show that they are breaking away from past practices.
 These measures can send signals about the importance of accountability and to improve institutional capacity.